Be More Awards: Narrative for Face in the Mirror Foundation

 Submitting for Be More… Brilliant

-Face in the Mirror Foundation was founded in 2004 by Barbara MacLean in honor of her sister, Charlotte Mae McCracken, who lost her battle to breast cancer.
+Face in the Mirror Foundation was founded in 2004 by Barbara MacLean in honor of her sister, no rx Charlotte Mae McCracken, who lost her battle to breast cancer.
 During the final days of Charlotte’s life, Barbara wanted so desperately to lift her sister’s spirit and help her feel whole again, so she convinced Charlotte to let her apply makeup and comb her hair.
 A gentle application of powder and blush combined with a touch of eye shadow and some lipstick transformed a new woman.
-No longer was Charlotte pale and tired, she was happy, rejuvenated and was smiling.
+No longer was Charlotte pale and tired, she was happy, sick rejuvenated and was smiling.
 It was then that Charlotte asked Barbara to make a promise that she would help others the same way she had helped her to feel good by enhancing outward beauty to aid in the healing process.

 As opposed to traditional or modern medicine, the approach used by Face in the Mirror could be considered innovative for several reasons.
 The organization’s mission is: To encourage and promote the psychological and outer well-being of cancer patients to overcome their personal battle by realizing that when we look better we feel better, and when we feel better the healing process begins.
 Instead of treating patients with medication, chemotherapy or radiation, Face in the Mirror volunteers focus on healing patients from the outside, by improving their emotional health.
 Volunteers provide free makeovers, cleansing facials, scalp and arm massages to patients battling cancer at Valley hospitals.
 They also offer chemical-free cosmetics, lotion, an inspiring CD of music, and leave a wig if requested.